AgostoSound/TeknoLogical/README.md

 # TeknoLogical Module Collection

-**TeknoLogical** is a collection of **VCV Rack 2** modules for live minimal techno.
+**TeknoLogical** is a collection of **VCV Rack 2** modules designed specifically for live minimal techno performance.

-Each module is a tool focused on generating and developing rhythmic and melodic patterns through sequencing, tone generation, and randomization, allowing for complete performances with minimal external dependencies.
+Each module is a purpose-built tool focused on generating and developing rhythmic and melodic patterns through sequencing, tone generation, and controlled randomization.
+The collection is curated to enable complete performances with minimal external dependencies, offering a streamlined, cohesive, and instantly playable system.

+> ⚠️ **Note:** These modules are not general-purpose tools.
+They are intentionally limited in scope and sound design options.

+These modules are toward a specific sonic aesthetic—**a consistent, minimal techno sound**.
+For example, the modules that included samples are not meant to be swapped or customized.

+The direction of this project is not driven by a desire for maximum flexibility or versatility.
+Instead, the focus is on musical constraint, immediacy, and coherence—qualities I find essential for live techno performance.

+**TeknoLogical** tries to be something different: a minimal instrument for a focused purpose.

 ---